 19 Apr 2017 --- Scientists of the Luxembourg Institute of Health (LIH) have discovered a so far unknown molecular mechanism by which the human immune system activates its immune cells: T cells, a particular type of white blood cells, effectively ward off pathogens if a gene known as Gclc is expressed within them.
 The Gclc gene encodes a protein instrumental for the production of a substance called glutathione – a molecule that was previously known only to eliminate harmful waste products of metabolism such as reactive oxygen species and free radicals.

 A team led by LIH researcher Prof Dirk Brenner, FNR ATTRACT fellow and Head of the Experimental & Molecular Immunology research group at the Department of Infection and Immunity, has discovered that glutathione also stimulates T cells’ energy metabolism.
-This way, when in contact with pathogens, T-cells can grow, pide and fight off intruders such as viruses.
+This way, when in contact with pathogens, T-cells can grow, divide and fight off intruders such as viruses.
 Glutathione is thus an important molecular switch for the immune system.
 This discovery offers starting points and perspectives to develop new therapeutic strategies for targeting cancer and autoimmune diseases.

 The scientists publish their findings yesterday in the world’s most prestigious immunology journal, Immunity.

 “Our body has to keep our immune system in a carefully balanced equilibrium,” Prof Dirk Brenner says.
 “If the body’s innate defenses are overactive, then they turn against the body.
 This is what happens in autoimmune diseases like multiple sclerosis or arthritis, for example.
 However, if the defenses are too weak, then infections cannot be handled or body cells can proliferate uncontrolled and grow to form tumors, which can become life threatening.”